-For the year ended December 31, 2020, the exercise price for share options granted under the Melco Share Incentive Plan was determined at the market closing price of Melco's ADS trading on the Nasdaq Global Select Market on the date of grant.
-These share options became exercisable over vesting periods of three years.
+For the years ended December 31, 2021 and 2020, the exercise prices for share options granted under the Melco Share Incentive Plan were determined at the market closing prices of Melco's ADS trading on the Nasdaq Global Select Market on the dates of grant.
+These share options became exercisable over vesting periods of two to three years.
 The share options granted expire 10 years from the date of grant.

 Melco uses the Black-Scholes valuation model to determine the estimated fair value for each share option granted, with highly subjective assumptions, changes in which could materially affect the estimated fair value.
 Dividend yield is based on the estimate of annual dividends expected to be paid at the time of grant.
 Expected volatility is based on the historical volatility of Melco's ADS trading on the Nasdaq Global Select Market.
 Expected term is based upon the vesting term or the historical expected term of publicly traded companies.
-The risk-free interest rate is based on the United States of America Treasury yield curve at the time of grant for the period equal to the expected term.
+The risk-free interest rate used for each period presented is based on the United States of America Treasury yield curve at the time of grant for the period equal to the expected term.
+The fair values of the share options at the date of grant were charged to the accompanying consolidated statements of comprehensive income over the vesting period, with a corresponding increase in share-based compensation reserve as a contribution from Melco.